KahnSvaer/Automated-Birthday-Bot/README.md

 - Utilizes Selenium for web automation.
 - Easy customization of message templates using `messages.txt`.
 - Includes a `taskscript.bat` file for scheduling execution with Windows Task Scheduler.
+- Utilizes `main.py` for the main Python script.
+- Includes `BDayBotDataset.csv` for storing date of birth information.

 ## Prerequisites
 - Python 3.x installed on your system.